 In late 2014, Hong Kong’s Finance Secretary John Tsang defined Bitcoin as “a commodity generated in the cyber world,” clarifying that it shouldn’t be considered to be either electronic money or a store of value for making payments.
 However, the government did warn people of the volatility of Bitcoin and that it is a highly-speculative product.

-As it turns out, the Hong Kong special administrative region has now formalized regulations with an aim of protecting investor interest in light of the drop in Bitcoin prices and potential frauds.
+As it turns out, the Hong Kong special administrative region has now formalized regulations with an aim of protecting investor interest in light of the drop in Bitcoin prices and potential fraud.